Dopamine beta-hydroxylase: Substrate specificity

-Dopamine beta-hydroxylase catalyzes the hydroxylation of not only dopamine but also other phenylethylamine derivatives when available.
+Dopamine β-hydroxylase catalyzes the hydroxylation of not only dopamine but also other phenylethylamine derivatives when available.
 The minimum requirement seems to be the phenylethylamine skeleton: a benzene ring with a two-carbon side chain that terminates in an amino group.

 Assays for DBH activity in human serum and cerebrospinal fluid

-DBH activity in human serum could be estimated by a spectrophotometric method or with the aid of Ultra high performance liquid chromatography with Photo Diode Array detector (UHPLC-PDA).
-A sensitive assay for the detection of DBH activity in cerebrospinal fluid using High-performance liquid chromatography with Electrochemical detector(HPLC-ECD) was also described earlier.
+DBH activity in human serum could be estimated by a spectrophotometric method or with the aid of ultra-high-performance liquid chromatography with photo diode array detector (UHPLC-PDA).
+A sensitive assay for the detection of DBH activity in cerebrospinal fluid using high-performance liquid chromatography with electrochemical detector (HPLC-ECD) was also described earlier.

 Expression quantitative trait loci (eQTLs) at DBH loci

-Genetic variants such as single-nucleotide polymorphisms(SNPs) at DBH loci were found to be associated with DBH activity and are well known expression quantitative trait loci.
+Genetic variants such as single-nucleotide polymorphisms (SNPs) at DBH loci were found to be associated with DBH activity and are well known expression quantitative trait loci.
 Allele variants at two regulatory SNPs namely rs1611115 and rs1989787 were shown to affect transcription of this gene.
-Mutations identified in dopamine beta hydroxylase deficiency and non-synonymous SNPs such as rs6271 in this gene were found to cause defective secretion of the protein from the endoplasmic reticulum.
+Mutations identified in dopamine β-hydroxylase deficiency and non-synonymous SNPs such as rs6271 in this gene were found to cause defective secretion of the protein from the endoplasmic reticulum.

 Clinical significance

 DBH primarily contributes to catecholamine and trace amine biosynthesis.
 It also participates in the metabolism of xenobiotics related to these substances; for example, the human DBH enzyme catalyzes the beta-hydroxylation of amphetamine and para-hydroxyamphetamine, producing norephedrine and para-hydroxynorephedrine respectively.

 DBH has been implicated as correlating factor in conditions associated with decision making and addictive drugs, e.g., alcoholism and smoking, attention deficit hyperactivity disorder, schizophrenia, and Alzheimer's disease.
-Inadequate DBH is called dopamine beta hydroxylase deficiency.
+Inadequate DBH is called dopamine β-hydroxylase deficiency.

-The proximal promoter SNPs rs1989787 and rs1611115 were found to be associated with cognition in schizophrenia subjects.
-Further these SNPs (rs1989787;rs1611115) and a distal promoter variant 19bp Ins/Del(rs141116007) were associated with scores of Abnormal Involuntary Movement Scale in tardive dyskinesia positive schizophrenia subjects.
-Of the three variants, the proximal promoter SNP(rs1611115) was associated with Positive and Negative Syndrome Scale(PANSS) scores in tardive dyskinesia positive schizophrenia subjects.
-The main effect of a putative splice variant in Dopamine beta-hydroxylase namely rs1108580 was found to be associated with Working memory _{Processing speed} in a north Indian Schizophrenia case control study where the G/G genotype of that single-nucleotide polymorphism(SNP) was found to have lower cognitive scores than those with A/A and A/G genotypes.
-Furthermore the same SNP was associated with Emotion _{accuracy} in healthy controls.